• Skip to primary navigation

 Ice cream is melted over warm blueberry crisp in iron skillet with serving spoon

-• blueberries - Use fresh or frozen blueberries in equal amounts.
+• Blueberries - Use fresh or frozen blueberries in equal amounts.

-• maple syrup - Any liquid sweetener can work for this recipe.
+• Maple syrup - Any liquid sweetener can work for this recipe.

-• cornstarch or arrowroot - Either will work (see recipe below for conversion).
+• Cornstarch or arrowroot - Either will work (see recipe below for conversion).

 Blueberry crisp ingredients in glass mixing bowls next to iron skillets

-How to make this recipe
+How to make blueberry crisp

 Blueberries and cinnamon in glass mixing bowl